 Here's our Native Reptile Checklist.

-At least five species have shown marked declines in the WHA in recent times.
+At least 5 species have shown marked declines in the WHA in recent times.
 One factor in the decline is a global epidemic of a frog disease caused by a chytrid fungus (NSW Scientific Committee 2003).

 Here's our Native Frog Checklist.